An evolutionary model that satisfies detailed balance: Abstract

 \section{Abstract}

-We propose a class of evolutionary models that involves an arbitrary exchangeable process as the breeding process and different selection schemes.
-In those models, a new genome is born according to the breeding process, and then a genome is removed according to the selection scheme that involves fitness.
-Thus the population size remains constant.
-The process evolves according to a Markov chain, and, unlike in many other existing models, the stationary distribution -- so called mutation-selection equilibrium -- can be easily found and studied.
+We propose a class of evolution models that involves an arbitrary exchangeable process as the breeding process and different selection schemes.
+In those models, a new genome is born according to the breeding process, and after that a genome is removed according to the selection scheme that involves fitness.
+Thus, the population size remains constant.
+The process evolves according to a Markov chain, and, unlike in many other existing models, the stationary distribution -- so called mutation-selection equilibrium -- can easily found and studied.
+As a special case our model contains a (sub)class of Moran models.
 The behaviour of the stationary distribution when the population size increases is our main object of interest.
 Several phase-transition theorems are proved.